HaukeBartsch/mb/readme.md

 	> mb pull hauke

-The output of your processing will be downloaded as a zip file into your current directory.
+The output of your processing will be downloaded as a zip file for each processing session.
 The name of the zip file will contain the 'scratchdir'.